 New approach methodologies (NAMs*) are replacement technologies used to assess drug and chemical safety.
 They are rapidly emerging as key enabling technologies for improved, biologically relevant hazard and risk assessment and reducing the reliance on animal toxicity tests.

-We are gathering information from across the community, including method developers, conducting laboratories, industry data submitters, data assessors at regulatory agencies, consultants and other relevant stakeholders.
-This is your opportunity to contribute to shaping the NC3Rs plans for the coming years.
+The survey gathered information from across the community, including method developers, conducting laboratories, industry data submitters, data assessors at regulatory agencies, consultants and other relevant stakeholders.
+We are currently analysing the results and will share the next steps soon.

 * We use the term new approach methodologies specifically to refer to full and partial replacement approaches for assessing chemical or drug toxicity.
 Learn more on our page on NAMs terminology.